twilio/voice-quickstart-objc/README.md

 # Twilio Voice Objective-C Quickstart for iOS

+> Active development will soon will be shifted from 2.x to the 3.x Programmable Voice SDK.
+Please follow the [migration guide](https://github.com/twilio/voice-quickstart-objc/tree/3.x#migration-guide) and the [new features](https://github.com/twilio/voice-quickstart-objc/tree/3.x#new-features) to upgrade your applications with the latest APIs.

 ## Get started with Voice on iOS:
 * [Quickstart](#quickstart) - Run the quickstart app
 * [Access Tokens](#access-tokens) - Using access tokens